playframework/playframework/documentation/manual/gettingStarted/IDE.md

 [Intellij IDEA](https://www.jetbrains.com/idea/) lets you quickly create a Play application without using a command prompt.
 You don't need to configure anything outside of the IDE, the sbt build tool takes care of downloading appropriate libraries, resolving dependencies and building the project.

-Before you start creating a Play application in IntelliJ IDEA, make sure that the latest [Scala Plugin](https://www.jetbrains.com/idea/help/creating-and-running-your-scala-application.html) is installed and enabled in IntelliJ IDEA.
-Even if you don't develop in Scala, it will help with the template engine and also resolving dependencies.
+Before you start creating a Play application in IntelliJ IDEA, make sure the latest [Scala Plugin](https://www.jetbrains.com/idea/help/creating-and-running-your-scala-application.html) is installed and enabled in IntelliJ IDEA.
+Even if you don't develop in Scala, it will help with the template engine, resolving the dependencies, and also setting up the project in general.

 To create a Play application: